nehamishra2globallogic/oaicorebasic/charts/oai-5g-core/oai-amf/README.md

 The helm-chart is tested on [Minikube](https://minikube.sigs.k8s.io/docs/) and [Red Hat Openshift](https://www.redhat.com/fr/technologies/cloud-computing/openshift) 4.10 and 4.12.
 There are no special resource requirements for AMF.

+**NOTE**: All the extra interfaces/multus interfaces created inside the pod are using `macvlan` mode.
+If your environment does not allow using `macvlan` then you need to change the multus definations.

 ## Introduction

 OAI-AMF follows 3GPP release 16, more information about the feature set can be found on [AMFs WiKi page](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf/-/wikis/home).
 The source code be downloaded from [GitLab](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-amf)